AhuraMagda/my-portfolio/README.md

 # My portfolio

-This is a website portfolioi.
+It is a website portfolio.

 ## Description